HongshenH/memory-cholinergic-state/01_fig1_septal_circuit/README.md

 `git_01_slp_cluster.m` performs unsupervised cell classification and t-SNE embedding/visualization.
 Example input data are provided in `git_folder/SLP_input_table.mat`, which contains intrinsic electrophysiological features of MS cells, including waveform, firing-rate and bursting-related properties.

 The expected output includes a t-SNE plot showing clustered MS cells, together with summary plots of cluster proportions and mean electrophysiological feature values for each cluster.
+Example expected results are provided in the output folder.

 Before running the script, please unzip `srinivas.gs_mtools-master` and keep the unzipped folder in this directory.
 The `CellSorter-master` folder should also be kept in this directory.
 The script was tested in MATLAB R2022b.